 It’s always best to check the website, social media accounts, or actually call the Lavender field to see if their plants are in full bloom.
 Again, the Instagram geo tag can be your best friend!

 What is the best time of day?

 The best time to photograph the Lavender, like any other photography outdoors, is in the early morning or around sunset (during the illustrious ‘golden hour’).
-Unfortunately, none of the Ontario Lavender fields are open earlier than 10 a.m. or close later than 4 or 5 p.m.
+Unfortunately, Ontario Lavender fields generally don’t open earlier than 10 a.m. or close later than 4 or 5 p.m.
 So, you really just have to pray you get an overcast day or the sun decides to hide behind a cloud, if you want to capture photos without a lot of direct/harsh sunlight.

 Is photography allowed?

-Yes for “amateur photos”, but a permit is required for professional photography.
-For bloggers (which might be considered somewhere in the middle), you can bring your professional camera, but be quick.
-Don’t conduct an entire photo shoot in the middle of the Lavender fields for an hour!
-You are also not allowed to bring professional gear, like tripods, light shields, reflectors and the like.
-If you’re unsure, it’s always best to ask (or be really, really stealth).
+Generally, yes for “amateur photos” and mobile photos.
+But a permit is required for professional photography, wedding shoots, engagement shoots etc. For bloggers (which might be considered somewhere in the middle), you can bring your professional camera, but best to ask the owners of the farm what is and isn’t permitted beforehand.
+Don’t show up and expect to conduct an entire photo shoot in the middle of the Lavender fields for an hour, unless you’ve gotten prior permission!
+It’s also generally prohibited to bring professional gear, like tripods, light shields, reflectors and the like.

 Are there admission prices?

 Yes!
 Be prepared for reasonable admission prices to the lavender farms.
 These help to support the upkeep of the farms and keep them in business.
 Prices can range from $10 to $15.
 Check individual websites for info.

 What should you wear to the Lavender fields?